Makauteddy/Amazon-E-Commerce-Data-Analysis-Using-Python/README.md

 ## 2. Project Description

-This project involves the end-to-end analysis of an Amazon E-Commerce dataset containing product transactions, customer interactions, seller information, inventory levels, ratings, reviews, discounts, returns, and delivery performance data.
+This project involves the end-to-end analysis of an Amazon E-Commerce dataset containing product transactions, customer interactions, seller information, inventory levels, ratings, reviews, discounts, returns, and delivery performance data.The link to the dataset:https://www.kaggle.com/datasets/sharmajicoder/amazon-e-commerce

 The analysis was conducted using Python for data cleaning, exploratory data analysis (EDA), statistical analysis, predictive modeling, and data visualization.
 Business-focused questions were addressed to identify key performance drivers, operational bottlenecks, customer satisfaction factors, and opportunities for revenue growth.